 Determined to do something, Walker started calling local, district, and state school officials.
-When they wouldn’t listen she started researching California state education code.
+When they wouldn’t listen, she started researching the California state education code.
 After finding apparent violations of the law, she started sending off letters to officials.
 Her persistence paid off.
 Walker’s son originally participated in the CryBabies program in 2002.
-By 2004, the state of California had conducted a comprehensive review of the program and determined that it “teaches developmentally inappropriate content, presents a biased perspective on fetal development, parenting, adoption, abortion, and STDs and … [is] designed to frighten students into abstinence.”
+By 2004, the state of California had conducted a comprehensive review of the program and determined that it “teaches developmentally inappropriate content, presents a biased perspective on fetal development, parenting, adoption, abortion, and STDs and is designed to frighten students into abstinence.”

 It was during her fight to get CryBabies out of California schools, that Walker realized that she was going to be in the fight against abstinence-only-until-marriage programming for the long haul.
 While attempting to find better alternatives to CryBabies, Walker came across Teen Esteem another abstinence-only-until-marriage program that, like CryBabies, had been designed by a crisis pregnancy center.
 It was at this point that Walker realized that CryBabies was not an isolated instance of misinformation being taught to kids — these kinds of programs were all over.
 As Walker said, “as long as these programs are still in the schools and failing to educate our kids, there is still work for me to do.”